StarRocks/starrocks/docs/sql-reference/sql-functions/Window_function.md

 CUME_DIST() OVER (partition_by_clause order_by_clause)
 ~~~

+**This function should be used with ORDER BY to sort partition rows into the desired order.
+Without ORDER BY, all rows are peers and have value N/N = 1, where N is the partition size.**

+CUME_DIST() contains NULL values and treats them as the lowest values.

 The following example shows the cumulative distribution of column y within each group of column x.

 ~~~SQL